MrQR-me/docs/sites.md

 </style>
 </head>
 <body>
-You can change the name of your site, once you have entered the desired site name Select <button class="button button1">SAVE</button>
+You can change the name of your site

+Once you have entered the desired site name Select <button class="button button1">SAVE</button>
 </body>
 </html>
 ![Sites](/assets/images/MrQR_Site_Change_Name.png "Change Name")